gusgoos/Amazon-Product-Recommender-System/README.md

 ## 🎯 Project Objective

 To create an intelligent recommender system that:
-- Analyzes historical user-product interactions.
+- Analyzes historical user-song interactions.
-- Predicts which products individual users are most likely to enjoy.
+- Predicts which songs individual users are most likely to enjoy.
 - Delivers personalized recommendations using collaborative filtering and matrix factorization techniques.

 ---